Home

 For example:

-K6DF operating from the UK with the callsign MM/K6DF will be entered as a "K" prefix in the "6" call zone.
+K6DF operating from Alaska with the call sign K6DF/KL7 will be entered as a "K" prefix in the "6" call zone.

 V31AN would be prefix "V3" in the 1 call zone.